zaherweb/Fruit-Classification-3/README.md

 # Fruit-classification
-Rotten and fresh Fruit classification Model works for only (Banana and Orange) which are 4 classes.
+Rotten and fresh Fruit classification Model works for only (Banana , Apple and Orange) which are 6 classes.